casterbn/QtCompile/failures.md

 ## Qt 5.6/5.9 can't be built using VS2019

-## Qt Webengine 5.6 can't be built using VS2017
+## Qt WebEngine 5.6 can't be built using VS2017

-## Qt 5.12 wasm builds can't built with openssl
+## Qt 5.12 wasm builds can't built with OpenSSL

 Both `qsslsocket_opensslpre11.cpp` and `qsslsocket_openssl11.cpp` includes `qlibrary.h` which is not usable in wasm platform.
 Since `-openssl` and `-openssl-linked` both use this file, so we can only use `-no-ssl`.......

+## Qt 5.12 with WebEngine can only be built by hand

+Using compile scripts will cause failure.
+Reason is unknown.

+## Default compressed VS2015 static package is detected as malware by SF.net

+Recompress it by hand solves the problem.